adowaconan/CV/README.md

 # EDUCATION
 1. In progress
-Basque Center for Brain, Cognitive, and Language (BCBL)
+<br />Basque Center for Brain, Cognitive, and Language (BCBL)
       Ph.D in neuroscience
 2. 2016
-New York University, New York, NY
+<br />New York University, New York, NY
       M.A in Psychology (General)
 3. 2014
-Arizona State University, Tempe, AZ
+<br />Arizona State University, Tempe, AZ
       B.A. in Psychology (minor in Statistics)
 4. 2012
-Guangzhou University of Traditional Chinese Medicine, Guangzhou, China
+<br />Guangzhou University of Traditional Chinese Medicine, Guangzhou, China
       B.S. in Applied Psychology

 # Publication